 Although global interdependence can produce economic and social gains, it also has destabilizing side effects.
-The region's increasing economic connectedness to the rest of the world, with respect to trade, investment, and finance, has also enabled the globalization of organized crime and money laundering.
+The region's increasing economic connectedness to the rest of the world with respect to trade, investment, and finance, has also enabled the globalization of organized crime and money laundering.
 It has made the region more vulnerable to external shocks, such as the negative impact of the fall in prices for its commodity exports.

-In the sphere of information, the transmission of data through the Internet, social media, and even telephones contribute to the contagion of ideas.
-This includes, not only innovations that advance the human condition, but also the ideas that subvert it, from bomb-making techniques to the global recruitment of "lone wolf" terrorists.
+In the sphere of information, the transmission of data through the internet, social media, and even telephones contribute to the contagion of ideas.
+This includes not only innovations that advance the human condition, but also ideas that subvert it, from bomb-making techniques to the global recruitment of "lone wolf" terrorists.

 The global movement of people includes unregistered cross-border migration and human trafficking activities such as forced prostitution.
-The movement of people also is an enabler of the transmission of diseases and the spreading of organized crime groups to foreign cities, including the establishment of Mara Salvatrucha in Washington DC, or the spread of Brazil's First Capital Command to Bolivia, Peru and Paraguay.
+The movement of people also is an enabler of the transmission of diseases, and the spreading of organized crime groups to foreign cities, including the establishment of Mara Salvatrucha in Washington D.C., or the spread of Brazil's First Capital Command (PCC) to Bolivia, Peru and Paraguay.

 Finally, global interdependence facilitates interactions with the region by extra-hemispheric actors.
-This includes Chinese pursuit of markets, commodities, agricultural goods and technology in the region, in ways that have undermined established institutions such as the Interamerican Development Bank, as well as the US pursuit of its policy objectives in the region.
-The expanded connection of Latin America with the rest of the world also includes Russian and Iranian interactions with the region, from mining and petroleum sector investments to construction, arms sales, and activities in the political and security sphere.
+This includes Chinese pursuit of markets, commodities agricultural goods and technology in the region, in ways that have undermined established institutions such as the Interamerican Development Bank, as well as the U.S. pursuit of its policy objectives in the region.
+The expanded connection of Latin America with the rest of the world also includes Russian and Iranian interactions with the region, from mining and petroleum sector investments, to construction, to arms sales, to activities in the political and security sphere.

-While transnational organized crime and the activities of extra-hemispheric actors in the region may impact US national security, the region can no longer be defined in terms of a Cold War-style struggle between competing power blocs or ideologies.
-Rather, the key battle of ideas, which shapes the region today, is one that comes from both the global environment and the region itself: what is the best way to achieve economic advance in a framework of relative social justice?
-The evolving mixture of neoclassical, statist, and populist policies adopted by alternating governments in the region are attempts to address this question, which correspond to the fundamental hopes and well-being of the region's population.
+While transnational organized crime and the activities of extra-hemispheric actors in the region may impact U.S. national security, the region can no longer be defined in terms of a coldwar style struggle between competing power blocks or ideologies.
+Rather, the key battle of ideas which shapes the region today is one that comes from both the global environment, and the region itself: what is the best way to achieve economic advance in a framework of relative social justice?
+The evolving mixture of neoclassical, statist, and populist policies adopted by alternating governments in the region are attempts to address this question, which corresponds to the fundamental hopes and well-being of the region's population.

-Toward a US Strategy for Latin America and the Caribbean
+Toward a U.S. Strategy for Latin America and the Caribbean

-Although the United States interacts continually with Latin America and the Caribbean and actively promotes a policy agenda there featuring democracy, human rights, free trade and strong institutions, 6 it arguably lacks a coherent strategy that guides how it conducts that engagement, and how it prioritizes its interactions.
+Although the U.S. interacts continually with Latin America and the Caribbean, and actively promotes a policy agenda there featuring democracy, human rights, free trade and strong institutions, it arguably lacks a coherent strategy that guide how it conducts that engagement, and how it prioritizes its interactions.

 The focus of this paper is to advance such a framework.

-The US strategy toward Latin America and the Caribbean must be guided by a compelling concept regarding how to leverage its strengths and pursue its goals in the context of limited resources and the numerous options the region has for engagement in the contemporary interdependent world.
+The U.S. strategy toward Latin America and the Caribbean must be guided by a compelling concept regarding how to leverage its strengths and pursue its goals in the context of limited resources and the numerous options that the region has for engagement in the contemporary interdependent world.

-The US engagement with the region should focus on the importance of partnerships with the countries of the region, based on mutual respect.
-Moreover, the United States should evaluate the dynamics of Latin America and the Caribbean and its own actions in the region, in the context of the greater set of global relationships and conditions in which the region is situated.
+The U.S. engagement with the region should focus on the importance of partnerships with the countries of the region, based on mutual respect.
+Moreover, the U.S. should evaluate the dynamics of Latin America and the Caribbean, and its own actions in the region, in the context of the greater set of global relationships and conditions in which the region is situated.

-This paper argues that US engagement with Latin America and the Caribbean should be guided by seven pillars:
+This paper argues that U.S engagement with Latin America and the Caribbean should be guided by seven pillars: